kenatp44/Interconnect-2017/Documents/README.md

 1. Use terminal to load Employee Database with records
 1. Confirm employee records exist
 1. Create an employee list view
-1. Create an employee favorites view
+1. (Optional) Create an employee favorites view
 1. Generate an application key for external access

 ### Detailed Steps